 Do your research on the curriculum and teaching methods that are employed throughout the whole school journey.
 During Key Stage 1 and Key Stage 2, a balance between academic learning and opportunities outside the academic can allow your child to discover new interests and develop essential life skills.

 A varied curriculum creates well-rounded individuals.
 Drama and Art aid creativity and self-expression, while PE encourages an active lifestyle.

 Private schools like The Elms are not confined by the National Curriculum, preferring to see its content as a starting point for children.
 Teachers have the flexibility to go further and tailor their subjects to the needs and interests of the children they teach.

 Find out as much as you can about the teachers at the school.
 What level of experience do they have?
 Are they a specialist in their subject area?

-Specialist teachers are an integral part of The Elms’ curriculum with specialist teaching enhancing Music, Sport, Drama, Modern Foreign Languages, Art, Design & Technology and ICT.
+Specialist teachers are an integral part of The Elms’ curriculum with specialist teaching enhancing Music, Sport, Drama, French, Art, Design & Technology and ICT.
 This allows children to experience the highest level of teaching in these subject areas.

 Site and Facilities

 Children need space to grow.
 In addition to the school playgrounds, find out what other additional outside activities are offered to pupils, such as Forest School, sport and outdoor learning.
 A love of the outdoors provides so many opportunities for children to learn and flourish.

 It is so important for children to get out of the classroom regularly both for healthy habits, wellbeing and for enjoyment.